Heller College of Business

 Double major

-Students who want a double major, within the Heller College of Business, must complete 18 separate credit hours in each discipline.
+Students who want a double major within the Heller College of Business must complete 18 separate credit hours in each discipline.
 Students may declare a double major while completing the first bachelor’s degree.
-Usually a double major requires students to complete more than 120 credit hours for the degree.
-See an advisor for specific information.
+Often a double major requires students to complete more than 120 credit hours for the degree.
+Interested students are strongly encouraged to meet with their academic advisors about this to fully understand the requirements, financial aid implications, and to build out a plan of study.

 Second bachelor’s degree